Silfaz/digitalgarden/content/projects/cooking/Recipes (tried & tested).md

 6. Sprinkle the remaining cheese on top and cook in the oven for 40 min.
 Let stand for 5 min before cutting.

+## Uttapam
+My own recipe that tastes really good!
+- 2 parts rice flour
+- 2 parts Urad flour
+- 1 part glutinous rice flour
+- 5 parts water
+- 1 tsp salt
+- 1 onion, finely chopped
+- 1 tomato, finely chopped
+- 3 spring onions, finely chopped
+- Some coriander, finely chopped

+1. Preheat oven to 150C.
+2. Make a nice, smooth batter from the flours, the salt and the water.
+3. Add the chopped vegetables and coriander and stir in.
+4. Heat up a non-stick pan to medium heat (6 of 9), distribute some oil, then spoon in the batter and flatten it a bit.
+Make either one big pancake or a few smaller ones.
+5. Put the lid on and let cook for several minutes, until the underside starts browning slightly.
+Flip, add some oil to the side, continue to fry (with lid off) until it starts to brown.
+6. Transfer the finished uttapam into an oven-proof dish, cover with aluminium foil and put in the oven to keep warm while frying the rest of the pancakes.
+7. Serve with thin dal, some chutney, yogurt, etc.

 ## Home-made seitan chicken
+**Has not worked well so far, needs to be improved!!**

 From: https://www.youtube.com/watch?v=yY2YN6krVtk